 How can running your own background check help you?

-“If you do find something that’s not accurate and you’re concerned with it, most of these sites have support channels in place for you to request updates or deletions,” said McBride.
+Removing false information from your online profile can be crucial to future employment opportunities.
+“If you do find something that’s not accurate and you’re concerned [about] it, most of these sites have support channels in place for you to request updates or deletions,” said McBride.
 “I’ve seen some individuals do that on purpose to reduce their online footprint.
 While it takes some time, it’s definitely feasible to get these third-party sites to correct or delete info if you’re the verified person in question.”

 What to look for in a personal background check

-What you look for and what you find may be two different things.
-Ideally, you should look for as much information about yourself as possible, but consumer-level background checks are limited in what they can report, even if you pay for a premium package.
+What you look for in a personal background check and what you find may differ.
+Ideally, you should look for as much information about yourself as possible.
+Still, consumer-level background checks are limited in what they can report, even if you pay for a premium package.

 “[Consumer-level background check companies] are just large databases of publicly available information, but instead of having to search online to gather all those data points (addresses, associates and family, etc.), you can get it all in one place,” said McBride.